GreenCom-Networks/kafka-workshop-sophiaconf/python/README.md

 - On Docker image (recommended)
 - On your own configuration

+## Requirements
+The certificates used for the authentication to the clsuter are located in the `certs` folder.
+They are part of the docker image at the following path: `/kafka/certs/`.

 ## On Docker image
 ```ash
 docker build -t sophiaconf-python .